Setting up on Multichannel speakers

 To begin, launch the SoundID Reference Measure app.
-The 5-stage measurement process will take around 40-50 min to complete, depending on the complexity of your multichannel setup configuration:
+The 5-step measurement process will take around 40-50 min to complete, depending on the complexity of your multichannel system:

-- Volume matching - manual and automatic adjustment options will be provided for adjusting individual channel volume for matching levels at the listening spot
+- Volume matching - adjusting individual channel volume for matching levels

-- Room response - a series of measurements (37 in total) will now take place to measure the frequency response of your speakers and room
+- Room response - a series of 37 measurements of your room and speakers

-- Results - Once the entire measurement process is complete, the results will be displayed - you can observe the frequency response of your setup in detail for the first time
+- Results - once the measurement process is complete, the results will be displayed

 - Follow the visual instructions carefully and make use of Tutorials by clicking on the 'Show Tutorial'

 - If you're unsure which are the midrange drivers in your speakers, see this article